korayyalpp/korayalp-Koray-Alp-DSA210/README.md

 Data Processing

-1. Data Collection
+Data Collection
-	•	Import CSV file into Google Colab
+	•	Imported CSV file into Google Colab
-	•	Select relevant columns (Name, Position, Yellow cards, Red cards)
+	•	Selected relevant columns (Name, Position, Yellow cards, Red cards)

-2. Cleaning
+Cleaning
 	•	Verified column integrity
 	•	Checked for missing values
 	•	Standardized positions into two groups:
 	•	Defender
 	•	Other

-3. Feature Creation
+Feature Creation
 	•	Constructed Card Score = 2 × Yellow + 3 × Red
 	•	Labeled each player as Defender or Other

-4. Grouping
+Grouping
-	•	Aggregated summary statistics for each group
+	•	Aggregated summary statistics by position group
-	•	Prepared datasets for t-test and visualization
+	•	Prepared datasets for hypothesis testing, visualization, and ML modeling

 ⸻

 Data Analysis & Visualizations

 The following EDA techniques were applied:

-1. Histogram

-Shows distribution of card scores for Defenders vs Others.
+	•	Histogram — distribution of card scores for Defenders vs Others

-2. Box Plot

-Compares median and spread of card scores across groups.
+	•	Box Plot — comparison of median and spread

-3. Violin Plot

-Displays density and distribution shape.
+	•	Violin Plot — density and distribution shape

-4. Correlation Heatmap

-Shows the relationships between:
+	•	Correlation Heatmap — relationship between yellow cards, red cards, and card score
+	•	Group Summary Statistics — count, mean, variance by position

+These visualizations provide intuitive insight into disciplinary differences across roles.

+⸻

+Machine Learning Extension

+In addition to statistical analysis, supervised machine learning methods are implemented to assess whether player position can predict disciplinary risk.

+Problem Formulation

+The task is formulated as a binary classification problem.

+Target Variable
+	•	High Card Risk
+	•	1 → Card Score above a predefined threshold
+	•	0 → Card Score below or equal to the threshold

+The threshold is selected based on the empirical distribution of Card Score to ensure class balance.

+Features
+	•	Position (Defender vs Other)
 	•	Yellow cards
 	•	Red cards
-	•	Card score

-5. Group Summary

-Analyzed count, means, variance for each position group.

-These visualizations help determine whether defenders statistically accumulate more cards.
+The Card Score itself is excluded from the feature set to prevent data leakage.

 ⸻

-Hypothesis Test Results

-The Welch t-test compares mean card scores between the two groups.

-Output metrics:
+Data Splitting

+The dataset is divided into:
+	•	Training set: 70%
-	•	t-statistic
+	•	Validation set: 15%
-	•	p-value
+	•	Test set: 15%

-Interpretation is based on a 0.05 significance level.

-A statistically significant p-value indicates defenders indeed receive more cards on average.
+This structure supports robust model training, tuning, and unbiased evaluation.

 ⸻

-Limitations & Future Work

-Limitations
-	•	Data includes only one league dataset; results may not generalize globally.
-	•	Positional labels are simplified into Defender vs Other.
-	•	Card severity is standard-weighted (2 for yellow, 3 for red), but alternative scoring could be explored.
-	•	The dataset does not include contextual match details such as foul type, minute, or referee behavior.

-Future Work
-	•	Expand the dataset across multiple leagues (La Liga, Serie A, Bundesliga).
-	•	Analyze card patterns by specific defensive sub-roles (CB, RB, LB).
-	•	Include fouls committed and duels lost for deeper disciplinary modeling.
-	•	Implement predictive modeling (e.g., logistic regression) to estimate card probability.
-	•	Explore referee and match-level effects on card issuance.
+Models Implemented
+	•	Logistic Regression
+	•	Baseline interpretable classifier
+	•	Measures positional effect on disciplinary risk
+	•	Decision Tree Classifier
+	•	Captures non-linear decision boundaries
+	•	Offers transparent rule-based interpretation
+	•	Random Forest Classifier
+	•	Ensemble learning method
+	•	Improves predictive accuracy and stability

 ⸻

+Model Evaluation Metrics

+Models are evaluated using:
+	•	Accuracy
+	•	Precision
+	•	Recall
+	•	F1-score
+	•	Confusion Matrix

+These metrics provide insight into both overall performance and class-level prediction quality.

+⸻

+Key Findings from Machine Learning
+	•	Player position contributes meaningfully to predicting high card risk
+	•	Defenders exhibit higher predicted probabilities of exceeding the card score threshold
+	•	Ensemble methods (Random Forest) outperform simpler classifiers
+	•	Logistic regression results align with hypothesis testing outcomes

+⸻

+Interpretation & Contribution

+Machine learning results reinforce the statistical findings by:
+	•	Providing predictive validation of disciplinary trends
+	•	Demonstrating consistency between inferential and predictive approaches
+	•	Strengthening confidence in the conclusion that defensive roles are structurally associated with higher disciplinary exposure

+⸻

 Conclusion

-This project provides a structured statistical approach to understanding whether defenders receive more cards than other football players.
-Through EDA and hypothesis testing, we evaluate disciplinary trends and determine whether player position plays a significant role in card accumulation.
+This project provides a comprehensive analytical framework to evaluate whether defenders receive more disciplinary cards than other football players.
+By combining exploratory data analysis, hypothesis testing, and machine learning, the study demonstrates that player position—particularly defensive roles—plays a significant role in disciplinary outcomes.

+The integration of predictive modeling enhances the robustness of the findings and shows that disciplinary behavior in football can be both statistically analyzed and algorithmically modeled.